By Diane Galvin, PT

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “I know I’m supposed to exercise, but I’m just too tired.”
-This is the comment I hear from so many of my breast cancer patients.
+This is the comment I hear from so many of my patients who have breast cancer.

 I am a physical therapist who sees women after they have had a mastectomy, reconstruction, chemotherapy, radiation — or any combination of those treatments.
 What is the most common complaint?
 Fatigue.
 Not just tiredness, we’re talking fatigue.
 Waking up tired.
 Can’t stay upright tired.
 Sound familiar?

-Up to 90 percent of breast cancer patients report some degree of fatigue.
+Up to 90% of those with breast cancer report some degree of fatigue.
 It’s natural to feel fatigue with the hard work your body is doing to heal itself.
 Fatigue can have physical causes, including surgery, chemotherapy and radiation.
 It can also have emotional causes, such as stress and worry.

 But whatever the reason, exercise is a big part of the cure.

 Are you asking: “How can exercise give me more energy?
 I can barely go to the grocery store!”
 I admit that it seems counterintuitive.
 But if you think about what exercise does to the body, it might make more sense.

 Exercise in any form brings oxygen to your muscles.
 This is true whether exercise is aerobic (causing increased heart rate for prolonged period of time), resistive (involving weight lifting) or yoga (involving stretching and breathing).